MohitsSingh/Traffic-sim/README.md

 This sequence call would result in the string “College” being placed in the variable name.

 ----------------

-//Data from the Link Section of the csv file
+LINK DATA // Data from the Link Section of the csv file
-LINK DATA

 //UpId is the intersection number prior to current intersection in the given direction int getUpIdNB(int inputId);